VIAcode/VIAcode-Incident-Management-System-for-Azure/VIAcode Incident Management System for Azure deployment and сonfiguration guide.md

 - Click "New" button in Email Accounts section.
 - Fill Organization & Department Name.
 - Fill Email with the account you will you use for email notification.
-- Select "Users" in Destination Group.
+- Select "Incidents" in Destination Group.
 - Click "Experts" link.

 ![Email Inbound](./media/emailInbound.png)